bradleysigma/tirules/questions.md

 ### Bio-Synthetic Synergy
 - If a player has _Bio-Synthetic Synergy_, and another player forces them to give an ability, is that player forced to give _Bio-Synthetic Synergy_?

+### Terraform
+- Can a player with _Terraform_ explore a planet in their home system and/or Mecatol Rex?
+- If so, what happens if the _Demilitarized Zone_ is found?

+## Paradigm

+### Forge Legend
+- What prevents _Forge Legend_ from being used in a non-PoK TF game?

 # Other
 - Please enumerate any inaccuracies that are present on tirules.com.